fivetran/dbt_iterable/README.md

     iterable_<default_source_table_name>_identifier: "your_table_name"
 ```

-#### User Campaign metric selection
+#### Pivoting out event metrics
-In the `iterable__user_campaign` model, there are metrics calculated based on Iterable event names.
-If not all metrics apply to your use case, you can select which event names are used to calculate the metrics by adding the variable `iterable__event_metrics` to your `dbt_project.yml` file.
+In the `iterable__user_campaign` model, there are metrics calculated based on Iterable events.
+By default, all event metrics are enabled as shown in the [`dbt_project.yml`](https://github.com/fivetran/dbt_iterable/blob/2c0c1764f55af255726397a374b48004de20cf51/dbt_project.yml#L34).
+If not all metrics apply to your use case, you can specify which event metrics to include by configuring the variable `iterable__event_metrics` in your own `dbt_project.yml` as shown below.

-> IMPORTANT: See this project's [`dbt_project.yml`](https://github.com/fivetran/dbt_iterable_source/blob/main/dbt_project.yml) to see the current event names used.

 ```yml
 vars: